 You can also customize your grouping period from the File menu.
 Just click on "Document Properties," and choose the "Grouping" tab.

-Just click on the indicator, right-click on "Value," open the "Grouping Type" submenu, and select "Summarize Changed Values" or "Calculate Average Value."
+Just click on the indicator, right-click on "Value," open the "Grouping Type" submenu, and select "Summarize Changed Values" or "Document Default."

 Rather than choosing the "summarize" or "average" grouping type for each indicator one at a time, you can assign default grouping types by measure unit.